Teen Dating Violence Can Lead To Homicide — Girls Are The Most Common Victims

 "The American Academy of Pediatrics says we should be talking to teens about relationships and supporting them," says Bair-Merritt.
 "We have a fairly good reach.
 Most teens see their pediatrician at least once a year."

-And most children have known their pediatricians for years, so they trust them for information about dating relationships, she says.
+And most children have known their pediatricians for years, so they are more likely to trust them for information about dating relationships, she says.

 Health care professionals should be aware of signs that suggest their teen patients may be in abusive relationships, she writes in the editorial.
 Intimate partner violence has been shown to put teens at increased risk of mental health problems like depression, anxiety and suicidal ideation.
 Pediatricians can look for signs of these mental health problems, social isolation and changes in their performance at school.